pchan2/hangman/README.md

 2. `random.choice()` generates a random item from a list.
 3. `isalpha()` checks if a character is alphabetical.
 4. Ensure there are no bugs in the code before committing.
+5. Refactor:
+    - Eliminate Code Duplication: Identify repeated code blocks and refactor them into separate methods or functions.
+This promotes code reusability and reduces the likelihood of bugs
+    - Single Responsibility Principle (SRP): Ensure that each method has a single responsibility, focusing on a specific task.
+If a method handles multiple concerns, split it into smaller, focused methods
+    - Access Modifiers: Make methods private or protected if they are intended for internal use within the class and not externally accessible
+    - Avoid Nested Loops: Minimize nested loops whenever possible to improve code efficiency and reduce complexity
+    - Minimal Use of self: When writing methods in a class, only use self for variables that store information unique to each object created from the class.
+This helps keep the code organized and ensures that each object keeps its own special data separate from others
+    - Consistent Docstrings: Provide clear and consistent docstrings for all methods, explaining their purpose, parameters, and return values.
+This aids code understanding for other developers
+6. Docstring commands:
+    - `help(Hangman) `# prints the class docstring, initialiser and public methods
+    - `print(Hangman.__dir__)`
+    - `print(Hangman.__dict__)`
+    - `print(Hangman.__doc__)` # prints the class docstring

 ## Milestones